katsutoo/perissables/docs/README.md

 2. Read `docs/product.md` to understand the game and example content.
 3. Read `docs/mvp_contract.md` for the locked MVP boundaries.
 4. Read `docs/architecture.md`, `docs/networking.md`, and `docs/content-packs.md` for implementation shape.
-5. Read `docs/roadmap.md` for sequencing, `docs/progress_tracker.md` for execution status, and `docs/phase_acceptance.md` when closing a phase.
+5. Read `docs/roadmap.md` for sequencing and `docs/progress_tracker.md` for execution status and phase completion tracking.

 ## Document Rules